cms-opendata-analyses/TriggerInfoTool/TriggerPrescalesAnalyzer/README.md

-# HLT Trigger Info Analyzer
+# How to know if the Trigger was accepted
 ## Usage Instruction

 First you have to create a [VM](http://opendata.cern.ch/VM/CMS "CMS Open Data Portal") from the CMS Open Data website.